wshinevar/starter-hugo-academic/content/publication/gore-mountain-garnet-amphibolite-records-uht-conditions-implications-for-the-rheology-of-the-lower-continental-crust-during-orogenesis/index.md

   filename: featured.jpg
   focal_point: Smart
   preview_only: false
-  caption: "Garnet diffusion models for ~ 5cm garnets from the GMGA. "
+  caption: "~ 5 cm radius garnets from the Gore Mountain Garnet Amphibolite (GMGA). "
 summary: "Our results on peak metamorphic P–T conditions based on thermobarometry, diffusion models, and thermodynamic modelling indicate that the Gore Mountain Megacrystic Amphibolite (GMGA) formed at